chaubey001abhi/TestGit/README.md

 # TestGit
 This is for testing Git

-Adding to auto enabling of jenkin job
+Adding to auto enabling of jenkin job.